mckennatim/hooks/README.md

 ## log

+## 13-cascada-drawB
+still a mess with lots of global variables and functions. on to draw2 for temp.

 ## 12-cascada-draw
 `renderSVGsched` takes a schedule array and creates an svg image of that schedule.
 It reduces the schedarray to another array that creates a set of intervals.
 It is still hacky